manubot/rootstock/SETUP.md

   -t rsa -b 4096 -N "" \
   -C "deploy@travis-ci.com" \
   -f deploy.key

+# Encode deploy.key to remove newlines, writing encoded text to deploy.key.txt.
+# This is required for entry into the Travis settings.
+openssl base64 -A -in deploy.key > deploy.key.txt
 ```

 #### Add the public key to GitHub